 - Download our Moving to Calgary Guide (PDF)

-Expats will find getting around in Calgary fairly straightforward as the city has a reliable public transport network consisting of buses and trains.
-While most of Calgary’s residents use public transport to commute during the week, many find it worthwhile to have their own vehicle in order to explore a bit further afield.
+Getting around in Calgary is fairly straightforward as the city has a reliable public transport network consisting of buses and trains.
+While most of Calgary’s residents use public transport to commute during the week, you may find it worthwhile to have your own vehicle in order to explore a bit further afield.

 Public transport in Calgary

 Single tickets allow 90 minutes of travel on any train or bus route.
-For expats who will be regular commuters, the best option is a monthly pass.
-Both single and monthly tickets are available at any CTrain station, convenience stores or online.
+A monthly pass is the best option if you're a regular commuter.
+Both single and monthly tickets are available at CTrain stations, convenience stores, and online.

 CTrain

 Calgary’s light rail transit system is known as the CTrain.
-The CTrain network is not as extensive as those in other major cities and, in many cases, commuters may also need to rely on bus services to complete their journey.
+The CTrain network is not as extensive as those in other major cities, and in many cases, you may need to rely on bus services to complete your journey.

-Trains run fairly punctually from 4am to 1am daily.
+Trains run pretty punctually from 4am to 1am daily.
 On special holidays and festivals, there is an extended 24-hour service.
-Unfortunately, CTrain commuters experience frequent closures, especially on weekends, due to construction or maintenance.
-So, those planning on travelling over the weekend should check for updates on the CTrain website.
+Unfortunately, CTrain users experience frequent closures due to construction or maintenance, especially on weekends.
+Check the CTrain website before leaving to ensure you're aware of any delays or cancellations.

 Buses